eventide-project/docs/user-guide/retrieving/batch.md

 Consumers processing a single category can be operated in parallel in a [consumer group](/user-guide/consumers.html#consumer-groups).
 Consumer groups provide a means of scaling horizontally to distribute the processing load of a single category amongst a number of consumers.

-Consumers operating in consumer groups process a single category, with each consumer in the group processing messages that are not processed by any other consumer in the group.

 ::: warning
 Consumer groups work only with the retrieval of messages from a category.
-A `MessageStore::Postgres::Get::Error` will be raised if consumer group parameters are sent with a retrieval of a stream rather than a category.
+An error will be raised if consumer group parameters are sent with a retrieval of a stream rather than a category.
 :::

+Consumers operating in consumer groups process a single category, with each consumer in the group processing messages that are not processed by any other consumer in the group.

 Specify both the `consumer_group_member` argument and the `consumer_group_size` argument to retrieve a batch of messages for a specific member of a user group.
 The `consumer_group_size` argument specifies the total number of consumers participating in the group.
 The `consumer_group_member` argument specifies the unique ordinal ID of a consumer.
 A consumer group with three members will have a `group_size` of 3, and will have members with `group_member` numbers `0`, `1`, and `2`.